Association for Financial Markets in Europe

 11 Sept 2020

-Their ask — The organization requests modifications to the proposed research unbundling exemptions, including narrowing geographic scope to EU-listed issuers only and making the regime optional for both buy-side and sell-side firms.
+Message — The organization requests modifications to the proposed research unbundling exemptions, including narrowing geographic scope to EU-listed issuers only and making the regime optional for both buy-side and sell-side firms.
 They want simpler definitions for SME issuers using annual assessment dates rather than rolling 12-month periods.
 For fixed income markets, they seek comprehensive consultation before any changes.1234

-How it helps them — This would reduce compliance complexity and system change costs while preserving US regulatory relief.56
+Why — This would reduce compliance complexity and system change costs while preserving US regulatory relief.56

-Who loses — Non-EU issuers lose potential research coverage improvements from the exemption.
+Impact — Non-EU issuers lose potential research coverage improvements from the exemption.

 Finance industry urges soft-law approach over AI regulation